ktranada/Been-Jumping/README.md

 **It is up to you to coach her and make sure she is ready for Street Fighter 5.**

+#### Notes

+The `High Score` will only be your own.
+Because in life, you don't measure your success by evaluating another person's.
+You are your biggest challenge and you should strive to overcome it.
+That and I decided to use localStorage to keep track of scores.

 #### How to play

 1) Click and hold anywhere in the game to begin charging Chun Li's leg muscles.